China Denies Using LinkedIn to Recruit German Informants

 The German government has repeatedly warned in recent months that China is increasing its efforts to steal trade secrets and other sensitive information from European targets.

-In July, the government said Chinese agents were seeking information about foreign and economic policy.
+In July, the government said that Chinese agents were seeking information about foreign and economic policy.
 It said China had targeted lawmakers and employees of the European and German parliaments, lobbyists, members of the military, and representatives of foundations and think tanks.